bencomp/stanbol/data/README.md

 ## Management of Data Files

-To avoid loading subversion repository with large binary files this artifacts are typically not included but need to be build/precomputed or downloaded form other sites.
-The the documentations of the according module for details.
+To avoid loading a Subversion repository with large binary files this artifacts are typically not included but need to be built/precomputed or downloaded from other sites.
+See the documentation of the according module for details.

-Modules of this repository tree are typically NOT part of the Stanbol reactor.
+Modules in this repository tree are typically *not* part of the Stanbol reactor.
-Because they are considered optional and typically it is necessary to download/ precompute some resources users might not want to do for each build.
+Because they are considered optional and typically it is necessary to download/precompute some resources, users might not want to do so for each build.

-Bundles used as default configuration by the Stanbol Launchers are also available by included Maven repositories and will be downloaded during the normal Stanbol build (if not yet available in the local cache).
+Bundles used by the Stanbol Launchers in the default configuration are also available from included Maven repositories and will be downloaded during the normal Stanbol build (if not yet available in the local cache).

 ## OpenNLP

-This sub-folder contains bundles that contain several OpenNLP models.
+The OpenNLP sub-folder contains bundles that contain several OpenNLP models.
 Such bundles will contribute such files to the Stanbol DataFileProvider.

 ## Sites

-This sub-folder contains bundles that install ReferencedSites to the Stanbol Entityhub.
+The sites sub-folder contains bundles that install ReferencedSites to the Stanbol Entityhub.
 Typically such bundles only contain the configuration but do not include the actual data.
 However for small data sets the index might also be included in the bundle.